Hiteswar Saikia: Early political career

-Although Hiteswar Saikia was not in the front rank of the leadership when Assam had been swept by the tides of two big political movements, namely The Oil Refinery movement of 1958 and The State Language movement, by dint of his organising capacity he caught the attention of discerning eyes.
-Saikia joined the ‘All India Congress Committee’ on 15 August 1964.
+Although Hiteswar Saikia was not in the front rank of the leadership when Assam had been swept by the tides of two big political movements, namely The Oil Refinery movement of 1958 and The State Language movement, by dint of his organizing capacity he caught the attention of discerning eyes.
+Saikia joined the 'All India Congress Committee' on 15 August 1964.

 At that time, the responsibility of leading its youth wing was foisted upon him.
 He became a very popular figure and contested the Assembly election from his home constituency at Nazira, a small township situated near the ancient capital of the Ahom kings at Gargaon in the district of Sivasagar, Assam.

 When he was elected, he was included in the newly formed Sarat Chandra Sinha Ministry.
 He was given a junior rank as a minister of state and was given the three portfolios of Home, Education and Public relations in 1972.

 In 1974 the Chief Minister, Mr. Sarat Chandra Sinha upgraded him to a full scale minister of Cabinet rank with the all-important Home portfolio entrusted to him.
 This was a turning point in his career.
-While he was still the Vice Principal of the college where he had taught History, he thrice was to hold the education portfolio: under the chief minister of Sarat Chandra Sinha, it was from May 1972 to March 1974; under a stop-gap Chief Minister, Syeda Anwara Taimur from December 1980 to June 1981 and under yet another stop-gap Chief Minister, Keshab Gogoi, between January and March 1982.
+While he was still the Vice Principal of the college where he had taught history, he thrice was to hold the education portfolio: under the chief minister of Sarat Chandra Sinha, it was from May 1972 to March 1974; under a stop-gap Chief Minister, Syeda Anwara Taimur from December 1980 to June 1981 and under yet another stop-gap Chief Minister, Keshab Gogoi, between January and March 1982.

 Just a few months before the withdrawal of the President's rule in Assam, Saikia parted ways with Sarat Chandra Sinha and he joined Congress (I) in 1980.
 Saikia was sounded out as to his taking the leadership of the party on several occasions and declined.
-Saikia's political maturity and organising ability eventually caught the eye of Indira Gandhi.
+Saikia's political maturity and organizing ability eventually caught the eye of Indira Gandhi.
 When the expiry date of President's rule was approaching, a constitutional crisis appeared on Assam's political horizon.
 Indira Gandhi came to Assam to study the whole situation occurring.